OneStop

 • Feels in control of his commute and spends less time troubleshooting

-Talking to 3 bus drivers gave me a more honest look at how things really work behind the scenes.
+After hearing directly from commuters about their challenges, I spoke with 3 Translink Bus Drivers to get a fuller picture of the transit experience.
 While riders told me what felt frustrating, the drivers helped me understand why those frustrations happen.
 Their insights helped me design something that works not just for commuters, but for the people making the system run every day.

 Dan Wilson (47)